I have been licensed since 1981 (MFT) and 1983 (LCSW0. I work part-time with adults in individual and relationship therapy.

-I have worked with individuals with depression, including bipolar disorder, throughout my career.
+I have worked with individuals with depression throughout my career.
 Research indicates that for mild depression, psychotherapy alone is usually effective and for moderate depression and a mixture of psychotherapy and medication is effective for most people.
 My criteria for referring for medication is how much the depression is impacting on your daily life, how long you have been depressed, and how much distress you have.

 I work with a variety of relationship configurations, with individuals, couples and other groupings.
 I am sex-positive and kink friendly.
 I work with a variety of individuals who are heterosexual, pansexual, or LGBTQ.
 I have been trained up to Level 2 in the Gottman approach, which is one of the few evidence-based couples therapy approaches.
 This approaches involves an extensive assessment followed by a very specific treatment plan focused on the here and now experiences of the couple.

 As a daughter of a Holocaust survivor who has actively worked on promoting an awareness of the impact of the Holocaust and its relevance to today, I have been immersed in PTSD issues my entire life.
 My first volunteer position in the 1970s was as a rape crisis counselor.
 I was there at the beginning of beginning of the child abuse awareness movement.
 For many years I was an administrator of programs serving children and their families involved with abuse.
 About half of my practice involves adult survivors of child abuse.